grijjy/DelphiOpenSsl/README.md

         APayload: the data payload for the token }
     procedure Initialize(const AHeader, APayload: String); overload;

-    { Decodes a java web token into the header, payload and signature parts
+    { Decodes a json web token into the header, payload and signature parts

       Parameters:
-        AJavaWebToken: the encoded token
+        AJSONWebToken: the encoded token

       Returns:
         True if the token was decoded, False otherwise }
-    function Decode(const AJavaWebToken: String): Boolean;
+    function Decode(const AJSONWebToken: String): Boolean;

-    { Signs the java web token using the provided private key or secret
+    { Signs the json web token using the provided private key or secret

       Parameters:
         APrivateKey: the private key or secret
-        AJavaWebToken: the encoded and signed token
+        AJSONWebToken: the encoded and signed token

       Returns:
         True if the token was successfully signed along with the resulting token, False otherwise }
-    function Sign(const APrivateKey: TBytes; out AJavaWebToken: String): Boolean;
+    function Sign(const APrivateKey: TBytes; out AJSONWebToken: String): Boolean;

     { Verifies the token was signed with the provided private key